Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

+Generally, estimating a probability density function in a high-dimensional space with a small finite sample set (as in our case) can easily lead to overfitting~\cite{bishop2006pattern}.
+We thus adopt quantization as a form of regularization with the goal of coarsing the estimated probability.
+From the \textit{computational} perspective, we introduce a hyperparameter---the quantization step size $\Delta$---that includes probability density estimation as a special case (\ie, $\Delta \rightarrow 0$).
+With a proper tuning of $\Delta$, a better (discretized) probability model for scanpath prediction shall be obtained (see ablation in Sec.~\ref{sec:ablation}).
+From the \textit{conceptual} perspective, optimizing a discretized probability model is deeply rooted in the well-established theory of lossy data compression, which offers a great opportunity to transfer recent advances in neural image compression~\cite{balle2016end,li2020efficient,li2021pseudocylindrical} to scanpath prediction.

-Often, viewpoints in a visual scanpath are represented by continuous values, which are amenable to lossy compression.
-A typical lossy data compression system consists of three major steps: transformation, quantization, and entropy coding.
-The transformation step maps spherical coordinates in the form of $(\phi,\theta)$ to other corrdinate systems such as 3D Eculidean coordinates used in~\cite{martin2022scangan360} and the relaitve $uv$ coordinates advocated in the paper.
+A typical lossy data compression system consists of three major components: transformation, quantization, and entropy coding.
+As for panoramic scanpath prediction, the transformation step maps spherical coordinates in the form of $(\phi,\theta)$ into other coordinate systems such as the 3D Euclidean space~\cite{martin2022scangan360} and the relative $uv$ space adopted here.
 The quantization step truncates input values from a larger set (\eg, a continuous set) to output values in a smaller countable set with a finite number of elements.
 The uniform quantizer is the most widely used: